damianhakert/damianhakert.github.io/source/posts/2016-09-22-gitlab-8-12-released.html.md

 ## Toggle LFS

-Git LFS (Large File Storage), is great, but as the name implies, it can have significant impact on your disk capacity.
+Git LFS (Large File Storage) is great, but as the name implies, it can have significant impact on your disk capacity.
 To make you feel a bit more secure about the LFS usage on your instance, you can now toggle LFS on instance, group and project level.

 For instance, as a GitLab administrator, you can decide to turn off LFS for the entire instance, yet enable it for only a single group or project.